sipsuru/WattpadDownloader/README.md

 - 🏷️ Generated EPUB File includes Metadata.
 (Dublin Core Spec)
 - 📖 Plays well with E-Readers.
 (Kindle Support with Send2Kindle, ReMarkable, KOBO, KOReader...)
 - 💻 Easily Hackable.
 Extend with ease.
+- 📋 List downloading

 ## Set Up
 1. Clone the repository: `git clone https://github.com/TheOnlyWayUp/WattpadDownloader/ && cd WattpadDownloader`
+2. Checkout to the list downloading branch: `git checkout feature/#19-list-downloads`
-2. Build the image: `docker build . -t 'wp_downloader'` (This takes about 2 Minutes)
+3. Build the image: `docker build . -t 'wp_downloader'` (This takes about 2 Minutes)
-3. Run the Container: `docker run -d -p 5042:80 wp_downloader`
+4. Run the Container: `docker run -d -p 5042:80 wp_downloader`

 That's it!
 You can use your instance at `http://localhost:5042`.
 API Documentation is available at `http://localhost:5042/docs`.